ValdemarGr/catch-effect/README.md

 // The handler for this Local instance was defined at README.md:168.
 //
 // You may have leaked the Local algebra by accident.
-// This can be casued by function signatures such as the following.
+// This can be casued by functions of similar form as the following.
 // ```
 //   trait Algebra[F[_]] {
 //     def doSomething: F[Unit]